ducbao414/vanilla-html/README.md

-# vanilla-html template

-A Multi-Page Vanilla HTML Template with Modern DX (Tailwind, Live Reload, Partials, etc.)
+# A Multi-Page Vanilla HTML Template with Modern DX (Tailwind, Live Reload, Partials, etc.)

-**vanilla-html** is unopinionated - write plain HTML, JS, and CSS, or
+**vanilla-html** is unopinionated and uses file-based routing (similar to the good old web).

-`npm install react react-dom` if you prefer.
+You can write plain HTML, JS, and CSS, or `npm install react react-dom` if you prefer.

 Tailwind CSS is included by default.
 You can install additional UI libraries like DaisyUI if desired.